scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - AS numbers of the authoritative ASes, see [](#auth);
 - The list of control plane root certificates.

-Each representative of a voting AS MUST also create the following before the ceremony:
+Each representative of a Voting AS MUST also create the following before the ceremony:

 - A sensitive voting private key and a self-signed certificate containing the corresponding public key.
 - A regular voting private key and a self-signed certificate containing the corresponding public key.